 ENG 430: Independent Study in the Great Books.
 This course is designed to be taken the student’s senior year, and includes great books by an author of the student’s selection.
 Readings are guided by a faculty mentor.
 A final academic paper that addresses all of the works read is required.
 Prerequisites: ENG 101 and 102 and 210.
 3 credit hours.

 ENG 490: Senior Capstone and Portfolio.
 This course is designed for students pursuing the Bachelor of Arts in English degree.
 Students prepare a semester-long project and presentation based upon their individual degree plans.
 This course focuses on one piece of writing that will be included in each student’s Senior Portfolio.
 Students also prepare a portfolio of polished writing with the aid of their project advisor and their faculty advisory committee.
 The course culminates in a final defense of the student’s work before the advisory committee.
 4 credit hours.Meet the Instructors:

-Instructors for the English program include Dr. Becky Lee Meadows, Program Coordinator; Dr. Tara Tuttle; Mr. Bob Akin; and Mr. Joe Price.
+Instructors for the English program include Dr. Becky Lee Meadows, Program Coordinator; Dr. Tara Tuttle and Mr. Bob Akin.

 Each instructor brings his or her own area(s) of expertise to the classroom, in particular applying cultural and popular cultural studies to material addressed.
 Instructors routinely present their own academic work at national and regional academic conferences, and instructors have published in the area of their academic discipline.

 Career Outlook for Major: